codejake/codejake/README.md

 ### Hi there 👋

+I am a network engineer and programmer that manages a large amount of stuff in a large education network.

 If you are local to the Eugene, Oregon area, please feel free to say hi.
 And I always welcome constructive criticism on my commits.

 I primarily work with: